Search

 News: Curatorial Residency

 Over the next two years I’ll be working with them (mostly remotely) to realize a project that expands my interest in curatorial forms of sharing research.
 I’m fortunate to have a supportive gallery director in Zara Stanhope and great on-site partner in Paul Brobbel.
-More information on the residency can be found here.

-Guest Curator and Judge: GIRAF’18
+Announcement: Guest Curator and Jury Member at GIRAF’18

 I’ve been following the Giant Incandescent Resonating Animation Festival (GIRAF) remotely for years, but it wasn’t until they went online during the pandemic that I got to experience their wonderful programming and community feel.
 This year, I was giddy to be a guest curator and judge with the festival.
 During the festival, I presented a special programme devoted to animating graphite that came out of the Animate Materials Workshop.

-Continue reading “Guest Curator and Judge: GIRAF’18”
+Continue reading “Announcement: Guest Curator and Jury Member at GIRAF’18”

 Rear Window Cinema: Letters from Isolation (2020-2021)